Inner strength is one of the most powerful traits to cultivate self-acceptance.

 Negative statements we tell ourselves often become feelings of hopelessness, worthlessness, sadness, and anxiety.
 However, when you accept yourself, especially the parts of yourself that you’re not proud of, you increase your control over your emotions.
 In other words, self-acceptance can prevent anxiety and any other emotion that’s difficult to accept.

-Self-Acceptance for Happiness and Well-Being
+Self-acceptance for Happiness and Well-Being

 Self-Acceptance as a Means for Change